hl7au/au-fhir-base/pages/_includes/recorder-related-person-intro.md

 **Extension: Recorder as a RelatedPerson**  *[[FMM Level 1](guidance.html)]*

-This pre-adopts (from STU4) a recorder who is a related person for the AllergyIntolerance resource intending to extend the set of referenceable resources to include a RelatedPerson for the recorder element.
+This pre-adopts (from R4) a recorder who is a related person.